openforis/sepal-doc/docs/source/team/contribute.rst

 .. attention::

-    Normally, the documentation does not require any new section; however, if you really feel that something needs to be added, please let us know first in the `GitHub Issue Tracker <https://github.com/openforis/sepal-doc/issues>`_.
+    The documentation should not require new sections; however, if you believe that something needs to be added, let the SEPAL team know via the `GitHub Issue Tracker <https://github.com/openforis/sepal-doc/issues>`_.

 To add a new section, create a new folder in :code:`sepal-doc/docs/source/`.
 This folder should contain at least one page that contains the following code: